 From 1 July 2020 all HDR students must have a supervisory team with a minimum of two supervisors.
 All members on your supervisory team are expected to collectively advise you on your research activities.
 The specific roles and responsibilities of each member of your supervisory team will be communicated to you by your lead supervisor.
 All supervisors are expected to provide continuous supervision.

-Your supervisor’s role is to offer advice, assistance and direction to support you in completing your project.
-Your relationship with your supervisor can be complex, intense, and immensely rewarding.
-However, like any relationship, it is bound to have highs and lows and it is important to be realistic in your expectations of your supervisor.
+Your supervisory team’s role is to collectively offer advice, assistance and direction to support you in completing your project.
+Your relationship with your supervisors can be complex, intense, and immensely rewarding.
+However, like all relationships, there are bound to be highs and lows, and it’s important to be realistic in your expectations of your supervisors.

 Talk with other research candidates about their experience of supervision.
 You will learn that each experience is unique, and what works for another student may not work for you.
 However, a fundamental principle for a productive supervisory relationship is mutual respect.

 For an understanding of what the University considers as a standard supervisory relationship, and to know more about your supervision rights, check out these policies and resources:

 This is likely to change during your candidature.
 Consider these questions:

 The supervisory relationship is your relationship, so take charge of it from the outset.
 If you feel uncomfortable or unsure about any aspect of your supervisory relationships, speak with someone you trust or contact us for advice.
 You have a right to change your supervisory arrangements.